 Prefer closed captions (the person watching the video can decide to see them or not) to open captions (there are embedded in the video, you can’t remove them)

-I’ve recorded myself using Keynotes (I exported my google slides as a powerpoint, this keeps the speaker notes but double check all the slides are still ok through) – in the top right menu, select Document, and then Audio and finally Record.
+I’ve recorded myself using Keynotes (I exported my google slides as a powerpoint, this keeps the speaker notes but double check all the slides are still ok though) – in the top right menu, select Document, and then Audio and finally Record.
 After that, it’s a common interface, you can pause/resume, you can also clear it and start again if needed.

 Then you just need to export as a video.
 You can compress it if you want with various tools, and then upload to Youtube.